rsdoiel/Artemis/README.md

 portable between compilers but should work across POSIX systems where Obc-3 is available.

+The __ofrontplus__ directory contains modules that target the OfrontPlus compiler.
+This is parimarily integration with C based libraries.
+These modules are not portable between compilers but should work across POSIX systems where OfrontPlus is avialable.

 The __ports__ directory contains sub directories of code ported from a historic Oberon System, usually the original code was implemented in Oberon-2.
 The code in the __ports__ directory